the-turing-way/the-turing-way/ways_of_working.md

 ## Project management
 ### Issues
 - Once completed, issues should be closed immediately.
+By adding closes #issue in a comment on a pull request, merging the pull request will close the issue automatically.
 - The team will have a weekly catch up to go triage on open issues, update the project board and agree on priorities for the next week.

 ### Pull requests